 Another study published in the Journal of Food Science also exhibited turmeric’s ability to reduce the risk of fatty liver disease.
 It showed that curcumin from turmeric promotes programmed death in liver cells that cause scarring which can lead to liver cirrhosis in the long run.
 Because of curcumin’s ability to arrest inflammation and boost detoxification, molecules that promote liver damage are significantly reduced.

-Aside for combating liver toxicity and protecting the liver from eventual cirrhosis, turmeric also does wonders in already-problematic livers.
-In separate instances, turmeric was administered to subjects who were diabetic, suffering from fatty liver disease and diagnosed with mild to moderate alanine aminotransferase (ALT) levels respectively.
-All these indicated notable liver damage or dysfunction.
+Aside from combating liver toxicity and protecting the liver from eventual cirrhosis, turmeric also does wonders in already-problematic livers.
+In separate instances, turmeric was administered to subjects who were diabetic, suffering from fatty liver disease, and diagnosed with mild to moderate alanine aminotransferase (ALT) levels respectively.
+All these indicated notable liver damages or dysfunction.
 In all these cases, turmeric helped the liver cells to repair and regenerate.
 It has also been known to shrink enlarged and inflamed hepatic ducts.

 Liver health is of utmost importance since it is one of the three most vital organs in the body.
 Also, the state of the liver is closely linked to gallbladder health as they work together to ensure a sufficient effective and non-toxic bile flow.